 Maroubra Rock Pool sea cliff sunrise looking northwards

 Mahon Pool area is not right before sunrise as there is a massive street lamp beaming at the pool and the rocks.
 It produces weird unnatural colors and ruins any long exposure shots.
 So, you can go there right before the sunrise, when the scattered light can beat the artificial one and after the sunrise too.
 I’m not a big fan of the rock pools themselves, so haven’t got a photo of the pool itself, but around it, there are lots of rock formations, ledges, and little puddles.
 Just go out and explore.
 Again, keep an eye on the waves, they can be pretty massive here.

 Rock Pool orange, bright sunrise with the Sun in the sky

 Mahon Pool vibrant red sunrise with pool reflections

 Cliffs To The South

 These sea cliffs are pretty much the same as the northern ones – lots of protrusions and views of the crashing waves.
-The only difference is the most southern area, adjacent to the sand beach.
+The only difference is the most southern area, adjacent to the sand part of the Maroubra Beach.
 You can go down to the rock platform at the sea level and get the unique vistas, not seen in the photos.
 There are a few gotchas with this place.
 First, don’t go there on the high tide, because there is nowhere to hide and a big wave can easily smash you.
 Second, it’s not obvious how to get there, especially in the darkness so that you will need a map!